tharun777/alfresco-wcm-deployment/README.txt

 Pre-requisites
 --------------
-Alfresco 3.2 or better (tested on Alfresco Enterprise 3.1SP2 and 3.2r)
+Alfresco 3.2 or better for the custom deployment targets (tested on Alfresco Enterprise 3.2r).
+Alfresco 3.1 or better for the timed deployment job (tested on Alfresco Enterprise 3.1SP2)

 Installation / Configuration